 How do you know which ones to use?
 Your library’s Web site will have a subject-oriented listing of the databases and indexes available.
 If you are having trouble deciding where to look, this is a good time to ask your librarian!

 Although they differ in searching procedures, most databases can be searched by authors, titles of articles, keywords, and subject headings—most often referred to as descriptors.
 Every database has its own list of descriptors.
-A thesaurus of these descriptors may be available in print form as well as online.
 Looking up “classroom management” in ERIC, an education database, indicates that the preferred descriptor used by ERIC for this concept is “classroom techniques.”
-PsycINFO—an excellent indexing service produced by the American Psychological Association—uses descriptors such as “classroom behavior” and “classroom discipline” for the same concept.
+APA PsycINFO—an excellent indexing service produced by the American Psychological Association—uses descriptors such as “classroom behavior” and “classroom discipline” for the same concept.
 When using indexes online, first try a few keywords of your own, and then look carefully at the complete entries to see if you can identify other useful descriptors to use as research keywords/descriptors.

 Once you have found the citations for the articles, you may find that the database you have selected includes online full text of all the articles indexed.
-If not, you will want to check your library’s catalog to see if the journal is available in print or electronically through another service.
-Libraries often provide a list of all of the journals that are made available electronically in the databases they license.
+If not, look for a linking tool that may take you to another location in the library’s site for the full text of the articles.

 Online indexing can also provide additional filtering features, to make searching for specific keywords/descriptors/articles, etc. even more specific – for instance, you can usually search using limited publication dates.
 You may be able to limit your search to articles in a specific language.
 Some databases allow users to limit their search to “peer-reviewed journals” (i.e. scholarly journals rather than popular magazines).